The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures

-It is just a quadratic eigenvalue problem.
-Thus the original non-polynomial eigenvalue problem has been truncated as a polynomial eigenvalue problem.
-We have to further investigate the perturbation of eigenvalue induced by the PML truncation.
-To this end, we consider the PML equation in region $\tilde{\Omega}_{H}\setminus\Omega_{H}$, since $\gamma(x)=1$, the equation \eqref{phiPML0} becomes
+This is simply a quadratic eigenvalue problem.
+Thus, the original non-polynomial eigenvalue problem has been reduced to a polynomial one.
+To analyze the perturbation of the eigenvalues induced by the PML truncation, we further consider the PML equation in the region $\tilde{\Omega}_{H}\setminus\Omega_{H}$.
+Since $\gamma(x)=1$, the equation \eqref{phiPML0} for $x \in \tilde{\Omega}_{H}\setminus \Omega_{H}$ becomes